Become a College Counselor – Education & Licensure Guide

-College counselors have an important role to play in preparing students for their college career and their post-college work lives.
+College counselors have an essential role to play in preparing students for their college career and their post-college work lives.
 Within the broad career field of college counseling, there are many types of work counselors can do.

-The term “college counselor” can refer to professionals who work in admissions, in college career services, or in academic advising within a particular college or school of the university.
+The term “college counselor” can refer to professionals who work in admissions, college career services, or academic advising within a particular college or school of the university.
 This type of college counselor works with students who have, for the most part, decided on a career path and need help ensuring that they are making good decisions to complete their degree effectively and on time.

 College counselors can also work in placement counseling, which helps students navigate the college selection, admissions, and readiness process.
 They sometimes travel to high schools to recruit prospective students or represent the school at career fairs or educational events.

 In addition, college enrollment has increased considerably over the past 20 years.
-According to the National Center for Education Statistics, full-time college enrollment increased by 45 percent and part-time enrollment increased by 27 percent between 2000 and 2010.
+According to the National Center for Education Statistics, full-time college enrollment increased by 45 percent, and part-time enrollment increased by 27 percent between 2000 and 2010.
 Between 2010 and 2018, full-time and part-time enrollments decreased by 10 and 4 percent, respectively.
 However, between 2018 and 2029, enrollments are expected to increase again by 1 and 4 percent, respectively.
 This continued increase in the number of students will sustain the demand for college counselors.

-College counselors and guidance counselors have significant overlap, but some distinct differences in their job expectations.
+College counselors and guidance counselors have significant overlap but some distinct differences in their job expectations.
 A college counselor’s responsibilities focus primarily on preparing students for the academic side of the school experience and the next steps leading to and successfully finishing a degree or job training program.
-A guidance counselor can help with academics, but their time is also spent in supporting the students through emotional difficulties to help them achieve a foundation for success in their general life.
+A guidance counselor can help with academics, but their time is also spent supporting the students through emotional difficulties to help them achieve a foundation for success in their general life.

 Discover how to become a college counselor, including guides to the typical education, professional licensure, and salaries in this growing career.